amc-heme/scExploreR/README.md

 <br>
 -->

-A more advanced version of this app will not only accept Seurat objets, but also Scanpy.
+* A more advanced version of this app will not only accept Seurat objets, but also Scanpy.
+* Additional analyses such as GSEA will be added in the future

 <br>